 10. David Karp’s Tumblr hosts over 417.1 million blogs. counting in 162.3 billion posts in total.

-In November last year, Karp decided to move on.
-After serving Tumblr for 11 years Karp resigned from the post and left the company for the reasons unknown.
+In November 2017, Karp decided to move on.
+After serving Tumblr for 11 years Karp resigned from the post and left the company for reasons unknown.